selmaedenstahl/Genome_Analysis/README.md

 # Genome_Analysis
-Repository for the code/course material in Genome Analysis
+Repository for the code and documentation in the course Genome Analysis